-138 \$8A "Drive not present"
+138 \$8A "Device does not respond"

 You attempted to access a disk drive that was either non-existent, turned off, or disconnected.
 Also, your drives may have been SWAPped (see SWAP command).
 Check your SIO cables, power cords, and Multi I/O menu (if applicable).